Delivery times

 FAQs

-- When does USPS receive the letter?
+- When does the carrier receive the letter?

 - Can delivery be delayed?